HusseinAli97/Manimo/README.md

 # 📚 Manimo — Anime & Manga Browser

-A modern single-page application for discovering, searching, and exploring anime and manga.
+A modern single-page application for discovering, searching, and exploring  manga.
 Manimo provides fast browsing, rich filters, and detailed information for each title — all powered by a public API such as **Jikan / MyAnimeList**.

 ---